min4builder/lakec/README.md

 - Full-blown pointers, with pointer arithmetic and no need for `unsafe` blocks
 - `goto` and other unsafe things
+- Parametric polymorphism (with no instancing of any sort)
 - (WIP) Good standard library ([Plan 9 libc]-inspired)

 Future features:

-- Generics (partially designed, can do some of it with macros)
 - Easier error management (return values, with a twist!)
 - Proper modularity (with headers, but no global namespace pollution)
 - Standard build system, to avoid proliferation of Make, autoconf, CMake,